tiziano88/gitbox/README.md

          gitbox add ~/.myconfigfile

+4.   commit all the tracked files at once with a message containing the current date, with the command:

+         gitbox push

+5.   update the current repository with the command:

+         gitbox pull

-4.   when you move to a new computer, clone your gitbox repository, and just run
+6.   when you move to a new computer, clone your gitbox repository, and just run

         gitbox install